Cat and Dog Teeth Cleaning in Lafayette, LA

 To keep your pet’s teeth pearly white, they need to receive daily dental care at home and see our team for regular dental checkups and teeth cleanings.
 Our goal is to help your pet avoid painful conditions like gingivitis and dental disease, which can directly affect their overall systemic health.
 If your pet has an infection in their mouth, in time it will create a domino effect of secondary problems like diabetes, heart disease, and kidney disease.
+Call (337) 981-0909 to schedule a cat or dog teeth cleaning!

 Our Daily At-Home Dental Recommendations